Ultra-Low Background Germanium Assay at the Boulby Underground Laboratory: Characterising the Detectors

 \subsection{Geometric Efficiency and Minimum Detectable Activity}

 To provide a comparison between detectors, we employ a similar technique to determine geometric efficiency as described in~\cite{Scovell:2017srl}.
 For the larger p-type detectors, sensitivity is maximised when the combination of sample mass and efficiency is maximised.
-For Belmont and Merrybent, the assay of a powder filled 4 litre Marinelli beaker (\SI{\sim4.5}{\kg}) is simulated.
+For Belmont and Merrybent, the assay of a powder filled \qty{4}{\litre} Marinelli beaker (\qty{4.5}{\kg}) is simulated.
 This is about the largest sample these detectors would encounter.
+The density of the powder varies depending on sample size and the elemental composition is shown in Table~\ref{tab:powder}.
+The geometric efficiency of HPGe detectors had been studied in depth using a number of techniques~\cite{Venkataraman,BRITTON201512,BARRIENTOS2011S228} but in this case we use a Monte-Carlo simulation constructed using GEANT4~\cite{AGOSTINELLI2003250}.

-In Figure~\ref{fig:belmer_mda}, it can be seen that the best results are for the $^{212}$Pb isotope which forms part of the $^{232}$Th chain.
-Due to the short half lives of $^{212}$Pb (10.6 hr), $^{212}$Bi (61 min) and $^{208}$Tl (3.1 min), we can assume that these isotopes are in secular equilibrium and, as such, assume that a measure of the 238~keV line from $^{212}$Pb will give a good prediction for the 2614.5~keV line from $^{208}$Tl.
+In Figure~\ref{fig:belmer_mda}, it can be seen that the best results are for the $^{212}$Pb radionuclide which forms part of the $^{232}$Th chain.
+Due to the short half lives of $^{212}$Pb (10.6 hr), $^{212}$Bi (61 min) and $^{208}$Tl (3.1 min), we can assume that these radionuclides are in secular equilibrium and, as such, assume that a measure of the \qty{238}{\keV} FEP from $^{212}$Pb will give a good prediction for the \qty{2614.5}{\keV} FEP from $^{208}$Tl.

-For Roseberry and Lumpsey, a smaller sample of \SI{9}{\g} is used.
+For Roseberry and Lumpsey, a smaller sample of \qty{9}{\g} is used.
 For both Roseberry and Lumpsey, a pot suitable for insertion in the well is also simulated.
 However, this is a sub-optimal geometry for the planar BEGe detector.
-To compare optimised assay configuration for an identical sample, the Roseberry simulation is repeated but with the \SI{9}{\g} sample in a petri dish.
+To compare optimised assay configuration for an identical sample, the Roseberry simulation is repeated but with the \qty{9}{\g} sample in a petri dish.
 Figure~\ref{fig:RoseberryPots} shows the two different configurations on the Roseberry detector.

-In Figure~\ref{fig:efficiency}, it can be seen that the highest efficiency overall for the \SI{9}{\g} sample is on Lumpsey.
+In Figure~\ref{fig:efficiency}, it can be seen that the highest efficiency overall for the \qty{9}{\g} sample is on Lumpsey.
 This figure also highlights that the petri dish sample on Roseberry gives a much better efficiency than does an identical mass sample in a well suitable pot.
 With both geometric efficiency and background count rates determined, it is possible to predict the minimum detectable activity (MDA) for U/Th/K in each of the detectors.
-To calculate MDA for each isotope, we calculate the critical limit of number of counts required above background to give a \SI{90}{\percent} confidence level measurement.
-From this, we calculate the corresponding sample-specific activity~\cite{Gilmore:2008abc}.
+To calculate MDA for each radionuclide, we calculate the detection limit of number of counts required above background to give a \qty{90}{\percent} confidence level measurement.
+This is calculated using,